brstunali/FaceAgePrediction/README.md

-# FaceAgePrediction
+# Face Age Prediction
 This model is coded in python language.
 Trained with more than 10k human images.
 Accuracy score is over %90.
-# Face Age Prediction

 A computer vision project that predicts a person's age from a facial image using Python and deep learning techniques.

 ---